List of songs recorded by Ricky Martin

 Puerto Rican singer Ricky Martin has recorded material for ten studio albums and sang songs in Spanish, English, Italian and Portuguese; he has also recorded bilingual tracks.
-He began his career at age of 12, in 1984, as a lead singer of the band Menudo.
+He began his career aged 12, in 1984, as a lead singer of the band Menudo.
 Five years later he left the band and pursued a solo career, releasing his debut eponymous studio album in 1991.
 On the Spanish record, he collaborated with various songwriters and composers; "Fuego Contra Fuego", the lead single, was written by Carlos Goméz and Mariano Perez, while on "El Amor de Mi Vida" he worked with Eddie Sierra.
 On the record, he also sang a Spanish version of Larry Williams' 1957 single "Bony Moronie", titled "Popotitos".

 In 1995, Martin teamed up with former band member, Robi Draco Rosa to work on his third studio album, A Medio Vivir, a record influenced by rock music and combined with Latin styles such as flamenco and cumbia.
 With Rosa's help several songs were penned for the record, including, "Fuego de Noche, Nieve de Día", "Volverás" and "María".
 The latter became a hit and was remixed as a bilingual English-Spanish version, released in 1998.
 Martin's fourth studio album, Vuelve, established his commercial music career in the United States.
 On it, Martin again worked with Rosa and other songwriters including Luis Gómez Escolar and K.C.
 Porter.
 "La Copa de la Vida (The Cup of Life)" penned by Escolar and Rosa together with Desmond Child became a worldwide hit and the official song of the 1998 FIFA World Cup.